Pink Line (Pune Metro): Construction

 Contract for conducting geotechnical investigation was awarded to Soiltech India Private Limited.
 Geotechnical investigation commenced on 19 June 2019.
-However, due to COVID-19 pandemic and subsequent nationwide lockdown, work on several projects had been delayed, including Line 3.
+However, due to COVID-19 pandemic and subsequent nationwide lockdown, work on several projects had been delayed, including Pink Line.
 Following a gap of nearly 11 months, piling works resumed at multiple locations near Hinjawadi in May 2020.

+Pune Metro Line 3 has achieved a significant milestone with the Commissioner of Metro Rail Safety (CMRS) for the commencement of passenger operations on the first phase of the project, covering the 12-station section between Maan Metro Station and R.K.
+Laxman Museum (Balewadi) Metro Station.
+The approval follows the successful completion of all statutory inspections, safety validations, confirmatory trial runs and mandatory compliance requirements, paving the way for the commencement of commercial passenger services on the first stretch of the corridor.
+The 23.3 km metro line connecting Hinjawadi IT Park with Shivajinagar will be operationalised in two phases, with the Maan–R.K.
+Laxman Museum section opening first, followed by the remaining stretch up to Shivajinagar.